City of Binghamton New York

 Table 10

-Staff Who Have Completed DEC Approved 4 hr.
-Course & Perform Construction Site Inspections
+Staff Who Have Completed DEC Approved Four Hour Course & Perform Construction Site Inspections

 The City of Binghamton will annually inspect all sites with construction activity identified in the inventory, during active construction after the pre-construction meeting, or sooner if deficiencies are noted that require attention.
 If corrective actions are taken, the City of Binghamton will perform follow-up construction site inspections to confirm within the timeframes established by the CGP and the City of Binghamton's ERP.